Human Rights Commission

 For more information visit the New York State Human Rights Law website.

 - To foster mutual respect and understanding among all racial, religious, and nationality groups in the community.

 - To make such studies in any field of human relationship in the community as in its judgment will aid in effectuating its general purpose.

 - To inquire into incidents of tension and conflict among or between various racial, religious and nationality groups and to take such action as may be designed to alleviate such tension and conflict.

 - To conduct and recommend such educational programs, as, in its judgment, will increase good will among inhabitants of the City and open any opportunities into all phases of City life for all inhabitants.

 - To report complaints to the Division of Human Rights alleging unlawful discriminatory practices under Article 15 of the Executive Law.

 - To receive, accept, use and expend public grants and private gifts, donations or bequests and other payments, goods and services, notwithstanding any other provision of law.

-- To receive complaints of alleged discrimination because of age, sex, disability, marital status, race, creed, color or national origin: seek the active assistance of the State Division of Human Rights in the solution of complaints which fall within the jurisdiction of the Division, and prepare its own plans in the case of other complaints with a view to reducing and eliminating such alleged discrimination through the process of conference, conciliation and persuasion.
+- To receive complaints of alleged discrimination because of age, sex, disability, marital status, race, creed, color, or national origin: seek the active assistance of the State Division of Human Rights in the solution of complaints that fall within the jurisdiction of the Division, and prepare its own plans in the case of other complaints with a view to reducing and eliminating such alleged discrimination through the process of the conference, conciliation, and persuasion.